 Calling Melbourne home, Catherine previously worked for five years in Vietnam, Indonesia and Cambodia helping global brands such as Google, Coca-Cola and MTV grow in new markets.

-As a board member of MPAN, she is looking forward to bringing her corporate experience and creative passion to a brilliant organisation that is having a positive impact and driving change for families and communities.
+As a board member of MPAN, she brings her corporate experience and creative passion to a brilliant organisation that is having a positive impact and driving change for families and communities.